 Franco Moretti – whose work is an inspiration for this part of the project – has described the translation of a world novel like Don Quixote as happening in three waves.
 First, nearby literary cultures (which he calls ‘core’), then a pause; then somewhat further afield (‘semi-periphery’); and after that more distant cultures – the ‘periphery’ (1).

 To some extent, the global story of the translation of Jane Eyre bears out this thesis.
-The novel was translated into cultures well-connected to English in the decade after its first publication in 1847: Germany, Belgium, Russia, Denmark, Sweden, France.
-There were no new translations in the 1860s.
-Then a second wave of publication could be said to have got going with the first Hungarian translation in 1873, followed by Dutch in 1874, Portuguese in 1977 (an incomplete version serialised in a magazine), Spanish in 1889, Italian in 1904 and Brazilian Portuguese in 1926.
-There is then what might be called a third wave during and soon after the Second World War: Argentina, 1941; Chile, 1944; Brazil and Turkey, 1945; Mandatory Palestine, 1946; Greece, 1949; Iran and Burma, 1950.
+The novel was translated into cultures well-connected to English in the decade after its first publication in 1847: Germany, Belgium, Holland, Russia, Denmark, Sweden, Spain and France.
+During the 1860s there was only one new translation, into Polish 1865.
+This might be taken as the first indication of a second wave, which then began to surge more vigorously with the first Hungarian translation in 1873, followed by Czech in 1875, Portuguese in 1877 (an incomplete version serialised in a magazine), Italian in 1904 and Brazilian Portuguese in 1916.
+There is then what might be called a third wave during and soon after the Second World War: Argentina, 1941; Chile, 1944; Brazil and Turkey, 1945; Mandatory Palestine, 1946; Greece, 1949; Iran 1950; and Burma 1953.